Expecting your first baby?

 Breathable, Natural Fibers are Best

-Another word about clothing: if you’re close family to the newborn’s parents and you want to carry the baby, try wearing natural, breathable fibers.
+Another word about clothing: if you’re close family to the newborn’s parents and you want to carry the young baby, try wearing natural, breathable fibers.

 So for extra caution, bring a change of clothes – preferably in natural fibers – so that the newborn doesn’t inhale dust and dander.